 Cenote Diving Mexico

 It is here, on the Riviera Maya, that you can scuba dive the “Cenotes”, considered sacred by the Mayans, who believed that they were an entrance to the underworld “Xibalba.

 Cenotes are majestic underwater caves, where the natural underground fresh water and the salt water of the sea meet and run along the whole peninsula.
 A”Cenote” is a natural pit resulting from the collapse of the limestone bedrock that exposes groundwater underneath.

-With their visibility that extends 152 meters/ 500 feet and beyond, and formations that took over 100,000 years to form, we guarantee that these will be some of the must unique and special dives you’ll ever experience!
+With their visibility that extends 152 meters/ 500 feet and beyond, and formations that took over 100,000 years to form, we guarantee that these will be some of the most unique and special dives you’ll ever experience!

 Cavern diving takes place in an overhead environment, making the dive a highly controlled, limited dive along a line into the cavern zone, which is defined as within the natural light zone and within 200 ft (60m) of an exit.
 It is very safe, provided you follow the rules!